PrashantLalwani8289/tleAssignment/README.md

 - The API will be available at: **http://localhost:3000**

 ### Run the Frontend
-1. Navigate to the New Folder which is a frontend.
+1. Navigate to the frontend folder.
 2. Install dependencies:
 ```bash
 npm install  # or yarn install